Canonical Ledger · 17 conditional completions

 Status: All seventeen completed

 This ledger presents the Δ.72 Coherence Framework as a conditional deterministic resolution map for the Millennium math problems and their adjacent instability classes.
-Tier I collects the nine foundational problems where the Δ.72 operator was first established, including P = NP, Navier–Stokes, Yang–Mills, Riemann, and Hodge.
-Tier II extends the same coherence logic to the remaining frontier domains: Birch–Swinnerton–Dyer, black hole information, the fine structure constant and Standard Model tuning, dark matter and dark energy, unified prime distribution, quantum error correction from first principles, consciousness formalization, and global climate stability.
+Tier I collects the nine foundational problems where the Δ.72 operator was first established (including P = NP, Navier–Stokes, Yang–Mills, Riemann, and Hodge).
+Tier II extends the same coherence logic to the remaining frontier domains: Birch–Swinnerton–Dyer, black hole information, the fine-structure constant and Standard Model tuning, dark matter and dark energy, unified prime distribution, quantum error correction from first principles, consciousness formalization, and global climate stability.
+For each problem, read the plain summary first, then the Δ.72 coherence interpretation, and finally the LaTeX block with the core mathematical statement that researchers can cite or test.

 Foundational nine problems